mmoskovich/BlueVine/Solution/README.md

 ## Log Forwarder Application

 ### Log Forwarder Application - filebeat
 filebeat application will be used to forward logs to ES (on cloud)

 The filebeat application will:
 * Monitor the log file (/var/log/web-app/web-app.log) for new entries
 * Forward the logs to ES
-* Update the registry file for this activity:
+* Update the registry file for the new transactions:
   * Based on the registry file, the filebeat "knows" what was the last log line that it handled
-  * The registry file is stored on the local disk of the linux host under the registry directory (/usr/share/filebeat/data/registry) - It is required for data consisty when the filebeat container will restart
+  * The registry file is stored on the local disk of the linux host under the registry directory (/usr/share/filebeat/data/registry) - on the next restart it will continue from the last processing point

 #### File: /root/Home-Assignment/filebeat/filebeat.docker.yml
 ```